Olga Dergunova: Deputy President at VTB Bank (2016-present)

 On June 24, 2016, Olga Dergunova rejoined VTB Bank, this time as the Chairman of its Management Board and as its Deputy President.
 Dergunova was put in charge of positioning VTB Bank's digital strategies.
 Her core initiatives include making it possible to do banking digitally without ever having to reach a physical branch location.
 To that end, she first oversaw the integration of all of the bank's IT systems, utilizing her past experience at Microsoft Russia.
 The 2017 merger of VTB24, the group's retail banking group, was a big test for merging systems into one comprehensive system.
 The IT merger put 20 million clients onto one IT system.
 Merging banking operations was critical to allowing 24/7 access to its banking platforms.

 At the beginning of her tenure, Dergunova sought to implement artificial intelligence into operations at VTB Bank, utilizing it to calculate credit risk.
 VTB Bank also used AI to automate the opening of accounts for individual components of companies.
 She also sought to utilize biometrics in its mobile applications and customer service centers in order to better verify a customer's identity and reduce the potential for fraud.
 In addition, in 2017, VTB Bank, along with other financial services companies, launched a 5-week Fintech Startup incubator to help develop different technologies.
 Also at the beginning of 2017, Dergunova sought to launch a new mobile application for VTB Bank, to be launched in early 2019.

+Sanctions

+Sanctioned by the UK government in 2022 in relation to Russo-Ukrainian War.